SOUND JOURNEY

 Sound Journeys blend indigenous instruments and natural frequencies with science-informed practices to support relaxation and nervous system

 "We often think we have to choose between a 'spiritual' experience and a 'scientific' one.
 I don't believe in that divide.
-My Sound Journeys are built on a simple both/and: It is both a deeply personal, restorative experience and a measurable biological event.
+My Sound Journeys are built on a simple 'both/and': It is both a deeply personal, restorative experience and a measurable biological event.
 I’m not here to 'heal' you or offer a shortcut to enlightenment.
-I’m here to use sound to help your body shift out of high-alert and into its natural state of repair.
-When your nervous system feels safe, your mind follows.
+I’m here to use sound to help your body shift out of high-alert and into its' natural state of repair.
+When your nervous system feels safe, your mind follows, and allows your body to rest and restore, via its natural parasympathetic process.
 It’s not magic—it’s just how we’re built.
-Come for the quiet, stay for the biology." - Gene Jimenez, CTSP
+Come for the quiet, stay for the biology."

 NEXT SOUND JOURNEY EVENTS: